reab5555/OCEAN-Movie-Recommender/README.md

 By evaluating the scoring of these traits in users, the algorithm is able to predict the movies that best suit their personality type.

 ## Methodology
-We have a dataset of movies and aggregated averages of the personality traits for each movie.
+We have a dataset of about 850 movie titles and aggregated averages of the personality traits for each movie.

 The MyPersonality dataset derived from a Facebook app comprises personality scores of user's that liked certain movies, along with demographic and profile data from users who consented to share their information for research (Approximately 1000 users).